Houlton Sector Maine

 Hello, I am the Chief Patrol Agent of Customs and Border Protection/Border Patrol's Houlton Sector.
 Houlton Sector anchors the country's northeast corner of our border with Canada, encompassing the entire State of Maine.
 The Border Patrol's main focus is controlling the border area in between the CBP Ports of Entry.
 Thank you for your interest in Houlton Sector and the security of our nation's borders.

 I would like to invite you to take a few minutes to view the wide range of operations Houlton Sector conducts.
 Please contact us at (800) 851-8727 if you have any questions.

-Thank you for visiting the Houlton Sector web site.
+Thank you for visiting the Houlton Sector webpage.

 The Houlton Border Patrol Sector's operational area includes the entire State of Maine.